skipydg/Moonfin-DV-AndroidTV-FireTV/README.md

 - Smooth crossfade transitions as items change, with matching backdrop images
 - Height and positioning tuned for viewing from the couch

+### 🧭 Dynamic Navigation Toolbar
+- Quick access home button (house icon) and search (magnifying glass)
+- Shuffle button for instant random movie/TV show discovery
+- Dynamic library buttons automatically populate based on your Jellyfin libraries
+- One-click navigation to any library or collection directly from the toolbar
+- Cleaner icon-based design for frequently used actions

 ### 📊 Enhanced Details Screen
 - Metadata organized into clear sections: genres, directors, writers, studios, and runtime
 - Taglines displayed above the description where available